sObjects in Salesforce

 Standard sObjects

 Salesforce provides preconfigured objects known as Standard sObjects.
-These constitute the fundamental business entities shared by the majority of enterprises, and they form the basis of the Salesforce platform.
+These constitute the fundamental business entities shared by most enterprises and form the basis of the Salesforce platform.
 As examples, consider:

 - Account: Stands in for a business, corporation, or other entity in a business arrangement.
 For instance, a rival company or business partner.